 |1914||Die Ursprache der Ario-Germanen und ihre Mysteriensprache|

-Peryt Shou: another very influential though largely forgotten Armanist; he was a great expett in Indo-European esoteric Lore and many lost occult Aryan traditions.
+Peryt Shou: another very influential though largely forgotten Armanist; he was a great expert in Indo-European esoteric Lore and many lost occult Aryan traditions.
 He is believed to have been part of a secret family Runic tradition, like his contemporary Tarnhari (Ernst Lauterer).
-All his books are out of print, though a few have been reprinted.
+Unlike the other Armanen Masters of his era, he was apparently never arrested or harmed by the Third Reich, despite his books being banned after 1941.
+All of his books are out of print, though a few have been reprinted after the war.
 If you can find any of them past the first two, you are fortunate.

 *The Edda as Keys to the Coming Age